-BASS/MID/TREB (Bass, Midrange, or Treble): To adjust bass, midrange, or treble, press the \$\mathcal{I}\$ knob until the tone control tabs display.
-Continue pressing to highlight the desired tab, or press the softkey below the tab.
-Turn the \$\mathcal{I}\$ knob clockwise or counterclockwise to adjust the highlighted setting.
-Adjust the highlighted setting by pressing either SEEK arrow, \$\mathcal{D}\$ FWD (forward), or \$\frac{1}{2}\$ REV (reverse) button until the desired levels are obtained.
+BASS/MID/TREB (Bass, Midrange, or Treble): To adjust the bass, midrange, or treble:

+- Press the knob until the tone control tabs display.

+- Highlight the desired tone control tab by doing one of the following:

+- Pressing the

+I knob.

+- Press the softkey under the desired tab.

+- 3. Adjust the setting by doing one of the following:

+- Turn the knob clockwise or counterclockwise.

+- Press the ⋈ SEEK, or ⋈ SEEK button.

+- Press the ▷▷ FWD, or ◁◁ REV button.

 If a station's frequency is weak or if there is static, decrease the treble.

-To quickly adjust bass, midrange, or treble to the middle position, press the softkey under the BASS, MID, or TREB tab for more than two seconds.
+To quickly adjust bass, midrange, or treble to the middle position, press the softkey positioned under the BASS, MID, or TREB tab for more than 2 seconds.
 A beep sounds and the level adjusts to the middle position.

-To quickly adjust all tone and speaker controls to the middle position, press the J knob for more than two seconds.
+To quickly adjust all tone and speaker controls to the middle position, press the \$\mathcal{I}\$ knob for more than 2 seconds until a beep sounds.

 EQ (Equalization): Press this button to choose bass and treble equalization settings designed for different types of music.
-The choices are pop, rock, country, talk, jazz, and classical.
 Selecting MANUAL or changing bass or treble, returns the EQ to the manual bass and treble settings.